DamperDoor56/DamperDoor56/README.md

 # Hi, Nice to meet you!

 ### 🚀 About Me
 I'm a developer passionate about technology, automation, and problem-solving.
+I love *challenges*, finding out that there's no *impossible* in software fascinates me.
-I love working with APIs, integrating challenging services, and optimizing processes with AI.
+Most of my involves APIs, integrating services, and optimizing processes with AI.
 I'm always looking for new ways to improve efficiency in my code.
+But this year, my goal is to make open source contributions.

 Additionally, I really like video games 🎮 and I enjoy exploring game development as well in my free time, or messing a bit with new technology.